poizan42/codesnippet-20/codesnippet/readme.txt

 1. Copy archive to wp-content/plugins directory
 2. Extract the zip file
 3. When extracted properly you should have following directory structure: /wp-content/plugins/codesnippet
-4. Since I’ve not tore through the code, the plugin will probably not work if extracted/copied in diffrenet directory.
+4. Since I have not torn through the code, the plugin will probably not work if extracted/copied in diffrenet directory.
 5. Enable the plugin in the Plugin interface

 == Frequently Asked Questions ==